jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 model](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config).
 Though this new configuration approach uses annotations and provides sensible defaults, its use is also very explicit and assumes nothing.
-If any part of the configuration is ambiguous, SDG will fail fast.
-SDG gives you choice, so you still must tell SDG what you want.
+If any part of the configuration is ambiguous, [spring-data-gemfire-name] will fail fast. [spring-data-gemfire-name] gives you choice, so you still must tell [spring-data-gemfire-name] what you want.

-Next, we venture into Spring Boot and all of its wonderfully expressive and highly opinionated “convention over configuration” approach for getting the most out of your Spring VMware GemFire applications in the easiest, quickest, and most reliable way possible.
-We accomplish this by combining Spring Data for VMware GemFire’s [annotation-based configuration](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config) with Spring Boot’s [auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/#using-boot-auto-configuration)
+Next, we venture into Spring Boot and all of its wonderfully expressive and highly opinionated “convention over configuration” approach for getting the most out of your Spring [vmware-gemfire-name] applications in the easiest, quickest, and most reliable way possible.
+We accomplish this by combining [spring-data-gemfire-name]’s [annotation-based configuration](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config) with Spring Boot’s [auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/#using-boot-auto-configuration)